rally25rs/FakeO/README.markdown

 This simple utility library can be used to rig up data objects in .NET.
 The intention is that it be used in conjunction with other mocking tools, like Moq.

+> The FakeO library is available in NuGet.
+> You can reference FakeO by searching for "FakeO" in the NuGet package manager UI,
+> or by running the command:
+>    Install-Package FakeO

 Originally, I ran into needing to mock a List<MyObject>
 where MyObject was an object with over 60 properties.